How To Start A Nonprofit In Pennsylvania

 It’s wise to call your ahead of time to check its requirements.
 Some banks may require you to bring a resolution authorizing you to open a bank account in your nonprofit’s name (particularly if your nonprofit has several directors and/or officers).

-Submit the PA Nonprofit Decennial Report
+Submit the PA Nonprofit Annual Report

-What is a Pennsylvania Decennial Report?
+What is a Pennsylvania Annual Report?